Peel Housing and Homelessness Plan 2018 to 2028

 Our community plan to help residents get and keep housing and prevent homelessness in Peel.

-The Region of Peel as Service Manager oversees the entire affordable housing system in Peel.
-We manage our own stock and work with Peel Living, 46 other housing providers, developers, and private landlords to make affordable housing available and prevent homelessness for all Peel residents.
+Peel Region as Service Manager oversees the entire affordable housing system in Peel.
+We manage our own stock and work with Peel Living, 51 other housing providers, developers, and private landlords to make affordable housing available and prevent homelessness for all Peel residents.

 We work with many community agencies to provide a range of housing supports for residents with a housing need.
 We manage rental subsidies, keep stock in good repair, ensure community housing providers remain financially viable, and manage new developments.